cheqd/node-docs/docs/cheqd-cli/cheqd-cli-fee-abstraction.md

 A `cheqd-node` instance can be controlled and configured using the [cheqd Cosmos CLI](README.md).

-This document contains the commands for writing token transactions in any supported IBC denomination on Osmosis.
+This document contains the Fee Abstraction commands for [paying for transactions](cheqd-cli-token-transactions.md) using governance-approved alternative tokens, e.g., a stablecoin such as USDC.
+The Fee Abstraction module routes requests for supported IBC denominations to [Osmosis DEX](https://app.osmosis.zone), and uses existing liquidity pools (e.g., the [CHEQ/USDC pool](https://app.osmosis.zone/pool/1273)) to convert the tokens on the fly.
+The underlying transaction on cheqd network is **always** funded in CHEQ tokens.

 Various commands are available for declaring fees in transactions, along with querying and configuring allowed denominations through governance proposals.

 ## Querying for allowed IBC denominations